itmagix/soapui/README.md

 # soapui
-A default SoapUI installation for Docker
+A default SoapUI installation for Docker.